HMJiangGatech/huge/cran-comments.md

   sub-directories of 1Mb or more:
     libs   9.2Mb
 ```
 It seems that on LINUX architectures, the CHECK returns one NOTE because the libs subdirectory is then above the 1MB threshold.
 However, it seems that this NOTE only appears under LINUX, but not under Windows or OSX.
 My understanding is that this inflation of the libs subdirectory is due to the use of Rcpp.
-Indeed, some functions of the package have been written in C++ using Rcpp.
-They are needed to perform [what the package do].
-Without the speed up gained from those C++ functions, this package would become impractical.

 ## Downstream dependencies
+I have also run R CMD check on downstream dependencies of huge.
+All packages that I could install passed, except for `netgwas`:
+  One check is failed: testthat/test_buildMap.R
+  I manually verified the difference between the output of the old huge and the new huge.
+The only difference is the ordering of the result.
+  There is only one call of our `huge` function.
+I also check the output of that step.
+I only discovered subtle numerical difference.
+The relative error is about $10^{-10}$.